ElektraInitiative/libelektra/src/plugins/range/README.md

 kdb set user:/tests/range/value "\-1"
 # RET:5

-# we can also allow only individual values:
+# we can also allow only individual values: (using the --force flag, as the current value of 5 would not be allowed under the new policy)
-kdb meta-set spec:/tests/range/value check/range "1,2,4,8"
+kdb meta-set -f spec:/tests/range/value check/range "1,2,4,8"

 kdb set user:/tests/range/value 7
 # RET:5